-Download the PDF map with all the main place to stop – here
+Download the PDF with Google Map coordinates – here

 Samoeng Cycling is a very popular activity for cyclists.
 The loop has predominantly flat roads, but towards the end, there are quite a few steep roads that can be difficult for a bicycle.
 Therefore, when renting a bicycle from Chiang Mai rental companies, choose a more reliable means of transportation.
 But the easiest and least time-consuming way to get around this route is by motorcycle or car.

 If you are on a motorcycle, clockwise is recommended for you because you don’t have to care too much about road conditions and how steep it may get.
 But if you are going to be cycling the loop, it is better to go anti-clockwise because you will be done with the steep parts first.

 Watch a short video review from our customers Daneger and Stacey.
 A wonderful trip, despite the slightly rainy weather.
-By the way, in case of rainy weather, we always give our customers free new rain poncho.
-Enjoy!
+By the way, in case of rainy weather, we always give our customers free rain poncho.